WE HAVE BEEN HACKED!

 After remedial actions have taken place and the organisations’ network is stabilised, work should continue on the incident by documenting everything that has occurred since the incident took place.

-In the event that data has been compromised, the incident should be reported to applicable third parties such as the countries supervisory authority.
+In the event that data has been compromised, the incident should be reported to applicable third parties such as the country's supervisory authority.
 Reports should be sent to the SLT and should include all steps taken, an analysis of the event, any remaining actions, and any lessons learned that will aid in the prevention of a similar attack in the future.

-Cybersecurity breach incidents can happen in any school irrespective of how robust their IT systems and cybersecurity practices in place.
+Cybersecurity breach incidents can happen in any school irrespective of how robust their IT systems and cybersecurity practices are in place.
 If a cybersecurity incident does occur, having a clear response strategy will help to mitigate the impact.
 A good response plan should include a list of steps and responsibilities assigned to school staff.
 It should detail contingencies and business continuity plans.

 As the cyber threatscape continues to evolve it is up to the schools to reduce the infrastructure weakness and continue to review their cybersecurity policies and procedures.